-Adopted at a meeting on 29th February 2024
+Adopted at a meeting on 29th February 2024 (Last reviewed 20th February 2025)

 How to use model standing orders

 Standing orders are the written rules of a local council.
 Standing orders are essential to regulate the proceedings of a meeting.
 A council may also use standing orders to confirm or refer to various internal organisational and administrative arrangements.
 The standing orders of a council are not the same as the policies of a council but standing orders may refer to them.